wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'vampiric',
     'nightmarish',
     'cursed',
   ];
+   gen_data['waterelementalwants'] = [
+    'want to submerge the area',
+    'protect a sacred source',
+    'fight the sky',
+    'fight forest fires',
+    'dig out the earth',
+    'want to return to the plane of water',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>